tzaeschke/phtree/README.md

   This implementations is slower, but it is automatically chosen when trying to create a tree with over 60 dimensions.
 - Internal B+Tree structure (with configurable page sizes) makes it more suitable for disk based storage.
+- **API Change #1**: The PH-Tree now stores keys (long[]/double[]) internally.
+Modifying them after storing them in the tree will make the tree invalid.
+- **API Change #2**: kNN search uses a new metric that depends on the distance functions.
+If you implemented your own distance functions, please update them, see `PhDistance` javadoc for details.